AdobeDocs/journey-optimizer-b2b.en/help/user/content/email-authoring.md

 ### Design your email from scratch

+>[!CONTEXTUALHELP]
+>id="ajo-b2b_structure_components_email"
+>title="Add Structure components"
+>abstract="Structure components define the layout of the email.
+Drag and drop a **Structure** component into the canvas to start designing your email content."

+>[!CONTEXTUALHELP]
+>id="ajo-b2b_structure_components_landing_page"
+>title="Add Structure components"
+>abstract="Structure components define the layout of the landing page.
+Drag and drop a **Structure** component into the canvas to start designing the content of your landing page."

+>[!CONTEXTUALHELP]
+>id="ajo-b2b_structure_components_fragment"
+>title="Add Structure components"
+>abstract="Structure components define the layout of the fragment.
+Drag and drop a **Structure** component into the canvas to start designing the content of your fragment."

+>[!CONTEXTUALHELP]
+>id="ajo-b2b_structure_components_template"
+>title="Add Structure components"
+>abstract="Structure components define the layout of the template.
+Drag and drop a **Structure** component into the canvas to start designing the content of your template."

+>[!CONTEXTUALHELP]
+>id="ajo-b2b_content_components_email"
+>title="About Content components"
+>abstract="Content components are empty content placeholders that you can use to create the layout of an email."

+>[!CONTEXTUALHELP]
+>id="ajo-b2b_content_components_landing_page"
+>title="About Content components"
+>abstract="Content components are empty content placeholders that you can use to create the layout of a landing page."

+>[!CONTEXTUALHELP]
+>id="ajo-b2b_content_components_fragment"
+>title="About Content components"
+>abstract="Content components are empty content placeholders that you can use to create the layout of a fragment."

+>[!CONTEXTUALHELP]
+>id="ajo-b2b_content_components_template"
+>title="About Content components"
+>abstract="Content components are empty content placeholders that you can use to create the layout of a template."

 1. From the Designer home page, select the **[!UICONTROL Design from scratch]** option.

 1. To start your content design, drag an item from the **[!UICONTROL Structures]** and drop it onto the canvas.